 Professor Weninger is a preeminent clinician scientist in the fields of dermatology and immunology.
 At the Centenary Institute, he leads the Immune Imaging Program.
 He is the Raymond E Purves Chair of Dermatology at the University of Sydney and heads the Department of Dermatology at Royal Prince Alfred Hospital, and also.
 Professor Weninger is a pioneer in the uncovering of immune cell behaviour during anti-pathogen and anti-tumour immune responses in the skin using intravital imaging technology.
 He is recognised for discovering several unique immune cell subsets and determining their function in the context of immune-mediated pathology.
 His ongoing work is aimed at understanding the mechanisms underlying skin allergies, and the pathways resulting in successful immunity against skin infections as well as melanoma.

-Skin Inflammation Group
+Skin Imaging and Inflammation

 The Skin Inflammation Group conducts primary research in multiple aspects of immunology, with a particular emphasis on using flow cytometry together with confocal and multiphoton microscopy to characterise immune cell behaviour in the skin during steady-state and following infection.